chrnthnkmutt/chrnthnkmutt.github.io/_portfolio/portfolio-2.md

 This work is using for making the design of friendly used education portal website, like LEB2 system, along with using as the assignment for final project for CPE123: UX/UI course.

-For more information, please visit at [this link](https://github.com/chrnthnkmutt/slm-py-experiment)
+For looking inside the design, please visit at [this link to Figma](https://www.figma.com/file/LlikKfAL64rbimOkcQySLX/Online-Learning-Platform-(Community)?type=design&node-id=0%3A1&t=En40SYqB2IAFjUno-1)